just-buildsystem/justbuild/doc/concepts/overview.md

 The code base is usually split into many directories, each containing source files belonging together.
 To allow the definition of targets where their code is, the targets are structured in a similar way.
-For each directory, there can be a targets files.
+For each directory, there can be a targets file.
 Directories for which such a targets file exists are called "modules".
 Each file belongs to the module that is closest when searching upwards in the directory tree.
 The targets file of a module defines the targets formed from the source